 We know that originally the school(s) were to be called “The St Peter’s Hammersmith Free Schools” and that the plaque on the front of the school refers to Paddenswick Road Schools and that now the school is united as John Betts Primary School, but do not know when any of these name changes happened.

+After its change of name in 2019, the Trust re-registered with the charity commission under number 1180034 together with the Inland Revenue under ZD00185.
 In the period since 1859 the leases on many of the properties held in the Trust have expired and other properties were sold or disposed of to other local charities for their charitable purposes.
-Currently the Trust owns, in addition to the School and the School Keeper’s house two properties in Ravenscourt Road, which are let to tenants, and has other investments.
+Currently the Trust owns, in addition to the School and the School Keeper’s house, two properties in Ravenscourt Road, which are let to tenants, and has other investments.

-The current Trustees are David Hall (former Chair and life trustee), Angela Clarke, Madalyn Roker, Stephen Askins and Charles Umelo.
+The current Trustees are Stephen Askins, Angela Clarke, Madalyn Roker, Mike Jones and Charles Umelo.
 They appoint the Foundation governors to the school, and oversee the management of the Trust’s property for the benefit of the school.
 They consider and approve payment of funds to the school both for capital projects (as a voluntary-aided school the school only receives 90% of state funding for these and must look to the Trust for the shortfall) and for ‘extras’ over and above those items which are covered by state funding, to provide the wide-ranging educational experience envisaged by Dr John Betts.
 Treats at Christmas and in the summer are still funded as per his original instructions and the Trust presents every Year 6 leaver with a book, to commemorate their time at the school, which includes the Trust’s bookplate.

 John Betts was a non-conformist who founded the school at a time when free education in the area was only available in the area for children of practising Anglicans.
 For example, St Peter’s School in St Peter’s Square was founded slightly earlier, in 1849, but only for children who had been baptized into the Church of England.
 John Betts School was for all local children whose parents were willing to send them; this was a significant commitment to education by those parents, who might otherwise have put their children to work.